 A puzzle-zine.
 Made from one sheet of A4 paper; cut to produce 11 trapezoid pages; stapled in 18 places; to create triangular flaps that unfold into a hexagon shape.
 More photos here.

 Challenge: Fold triangles until the rabbit is found within a flat hexagon.

 Herausforderung: Falte die Dreiecke, bis du den Hasen in einem flachen Sechseck findest.

 2010.
 8 pages, A7

 This is a little introductory zine that I would give away at the zine workshops I do.
 It’s folded from one sheet of paper, with no staples.
 The perfect lil’ somthing to give to a friend curious about “what’s the deal with these little things??”

-Infecticitis #13: deconstructing internalized capitalism and how to draw a flower by Halley
+Infecticitis #13: deconstructing internalized capitalism and how to draw a flower by H